rosnik-ai/rosnik-python/README.md

 # This is optional and will mark events to the application environment (e.g. development, staging, production).
 # If not supplied, it will go into a default environment.
 ROSNIK_ENVIRONMENT=

+# Setting this to 1 will send events on the foreground thread.
+# If it's not supplied or set to 0, it will send events on a
+# background thread.
+ROSNIK_SYNC_MODE=
 ```

 ## Integrations